-Pushpaleela, from Thalagasipalli, was a wage laborer belonging to disadvantaged community.
+Pushpaleela, from Thalagasipalli, was a wage laborer who belonged to a disadvantaged community.
 As a middle-aged illiterate woman it was quite hard for her to shift to a new profession.
 She and her husband, Devadas, also own almost two acres of land.
 However, they were not able to cultivate anything due to the dry spells that ail Anantapur.
 This forced them to find other sources of income.

 Her husband was a community teacher earning merely Rs.1,000 which was not enough for them and their three children.
-Thus, Pushpaleela decided to start her own petty shop.
+That is when Pushpaleela decided to open her own petty shop.
 Even though it was a gamble there was scope for success since there was no such shop in their village and everyone had to travel far for their weekly provisions.

 “We had no experience but we ventured because there was a scope to earn something to meet our basic needs at that critical period,” explains Devadas.

-With the support of her husband, Pushpaleela withdraw a loan of Rs.
+With the support of her husband, Pushpaleela withdrew a microcredit of Rs.
 8,000 from the Women’s Development Fund (WDF), a fund facilitated by the Rural Development Trust through the women self-help groups.
-With that money she started her very own petty shop, taking a drastic change from her previous job as a daily wage laborer.
+With that money she opened the shop, taking a drastic change from her previous job as a daily wage labourer.

 After a while, Pushpaleela single-handedly started managing her shop and became proficient in measures and weights.
 The couple divided their tasks: Devadas would buy all the provisions at wholesale and she would manage the shop.

 This petty shop became a means for people to get together and talk about their everyday lives irrespective of their socio-economic backgrounds.

 “People from all communities came to our shop to buy provisions.
 A majority of them are women who sit and share the news about their families and the village.
 Such a cordial exchange reduces the distance between different communities,” says Pushpaleela.